📚 Main Topics

 Index Arbitrage

-- Concept of trading based on price divergences between index futures and underlying stocks.
+- Concept of exploiting price discrepancies between index futures and underlying stocks.

-- Importance of transaction costs and market behavior.
+- Importance of transaction costs and market behavior in executing trades.

 Merger Arbitrage

-- Risk factors including regulatory issues, financing risks, and market conditions.
+- Risks involved, including regulatory hurdles and market conditions.

 Statistical Arbitrage